Domain Generalization for Crop Segmentation with Standardized Ensemble Knowledge Distillation: Introduction

 \section{Introduction}

-In the last two decades, scientific research in precision agriculture and smart farming has significantly evolved its automatic and self-managed processes.
+In the last two decades, scientific research in precision agriculture has significantly evolved its automatic and self-managed processes.
 Automation has been analyzed through four essential requirements: increasing productivity, allocating resources reasonably, adapting to climate change, and avoiding food waste \cite{zhai2020decision}.
-Deep Learning (DL) solutions are leading these new technological trends providing competitive advantages to the perception systems of autonomous robots that can assist human operators in agricultural tasks such as harvesting \cite{harvesting}, spraying \cite{deshmukh2021design, spraygrape}, vegetative assessment \cite{zhang2020assessment, feng2020yield}, reducing human labor and enhancing operational safety.
-Various DL techniques have also been proposed to simplify the autonomous navigation problem in row crops scenarios, generally combining waypoint generation \cite{salvetti2023waypoint} with methods of plant segmentation \cite{aghi2021deep} or sensorimotor agents \cite{martini2022position} for intra-row control.
-Among all the DL solutions developed \cite{ren2020survey}, semantic segmentation is one of the most adopted perception techniques in agricultural images \cite{luo2023semantic}, being used to identify objects on different scales: detailed leaf disease \cite{mukhopadhyay2021tea, yuan2022improved}, single fruits or branches \cite{kestur2019mangonet, peng2020semantic}, crop rows \cite{aghi2021deep}, and entire fields \cite{raei2022deep, song2020identifying}.
+Recently, deep learning solutions led to new technological trends in all these tasks, providing competitive advantages for crop monitoring and managing \cite{ren2020survey}.
+Autonomous robots equipped with perception systems can assist or replace human operators in agricultural tasks such as harvesting \cite{harvesting}, spraying \cite{deshmukh2021design}, and vegetative assessment \cite{feng2020yield}, reducing human labor and enhancing operational safety.
+Various computer vision methods have been proposed for navigating and monitoring row crops, most of which are based on semantic segmentation \cite{luo2023semantic}.
+Real-time crop segmentation can be used to identify objects on different scales: detailed leaf disease \cite{mukhopadhyay2021tea}, single fruits or branches \cite{peng2020semantic}, crop rows \cite{aghi2021deep}, and entire fields \cite{raei2022deep}.
+It has also been exploited for autonomous navigation \cite{aghi2021deep}, combined with waypoint generation \cite{salvetti2023waypoint} or sensorimotor agents \cite{martini2022position}.